Rayed Mohammed Abdullah Ali: Section 72

 It was only the second time that section 72 of the New Zealand Immigration Act has been used to deport someone.
 Its use requires the consent of the Governor-General, and there is no right of appeal.
 It was used for the deportation of Soviet spy Anvar Kadyrov, a former KGB operative who was apprehended by New Zealand authorities in 1991 while attempting to obtain a New Zealand passport using a copy of a birth certificate of a deceased.
 Section 72 provides that where the Immigration Minister certifies that the continued presence in New Zealand of a person constitutes a threat to national security, the Governor-General may, by order in council, order that person's deportation.

 Rayed Ali's connections

 New Zealand Immigration Minister David Cunliffe said that Ali "was directly associated with persons responsible for the terrorist attacks in the United States on Sept.
 11, 2001" He also quoted excerpts from the U.S. government's 9/11 Commission Report on the attacks regarding Rayed Mohammed Abdullah Ali.
 The report says Ali lived and trained in Phoenix, Arizona with Hani Hanjour, the Saudi Arabian who have piloted Flight 77 into the Pentagon, on 11 September 2001.
-Abdullah was a leader at the Islamic Cultural Centre in Phoenix where, the FBI says, he "reportedly gave extremist speeches at the mosque".
+Abdullah was a leader at the Islamic Cultural Center in Phoenix where, the FBI says, he "reportedly gave extremist speeches at the mosque".
 Immigration Minister David Cunliffe also said that he could not comment on what happened after Ali returned to Saudi Arabia nor could he comment on what information he had on him or where it came from.
 "We're satisfied he is the right man."